mpaviotti/mpaviotti.github.com/phd.markdown

 The failure rate for PhD students is typically very high.
 I have run some calculations based on my own personal experience and the numbers tell me the **failure rate** can be in certain institutions **as high as 50%**.
+Of these, only about 3.5% land with a permanent position in academic research.

 Thus it is crucial to find an advisor whose interests match yours and **a person who you feel comfortable working with**.

 ## My Research
 It is said (Dovier and Giacobazzi, 2020) that every scientific discipline fully defines itself when it is framed by a theory that highlights its limits and potential.
 For computer science, this happened in the 1930s, during a vibrant cultural and scientific period that addressed the foundations of mathematics, physics, and biology, long before the advent of the electronic computer.

 Early computer science was strongly influenced by the work of mathematicians such as Kurt Gödel,  Alan Turing, John von Neumann and Alonzo Church.
 There